greg1951/react-readme-docs/Typescript-course/BasicWrapper.md

 # Basic Wrapper Features

-An `Input` component is to be built that can be used anywhere in the app where an input needs to be captured.
-At a high-level, the markup below explains what it consists of.
+An `Input` component provides the ability to get user input anywhere in the app and is an important component used in the `Form` component also described here.

+At a high-level, the markup below explains what it consists of (with some React bells and whistles, of course).

 ```javascript
 export default function Input(props) {